 U.S.89 Kanab to Kanab Creek Overview

-Construction is continuing on US-89 just North of Kanab between mileposts 65 and 68.
-The road is open with one-lane pilot car operations during daylight hours.
+There is no construction on US-89 North of Kanab between mileposts 65 and 68.
+The new road is open.

 * Pavement resurfacing